Key: HL = Hyperlink to.

 He uses the opening to represent the film very differently.
 He shows us that if a different soundtrack was used, the whole opening loses the correct atmosphere and setting for the rest of the film.
 The opening of a film is very important as it hooks the audiences' attention.

 Instead, he shows the film's genre as being more a comedy because of Jackie Brown's comical movements and by using "Miserlou" by "Dick Dale" as the soundtrack.
-Whereas the original is very serious because Jackie Brown is standing still without movement because she is working
+Whereas the original is very serious because Jackie Brownis standing still without movement because she is working

 (has a job) and moving along a treadmill.

-Even through the alternative soundtrack is also very upbeat and powerful due to the use of an electric guitar and the paste of the music, it may capture her upbeat personality, however it still doesn't exactly 'capture'
+Even through the alternative soundtrack is also very upbeat and powerful due to the use of an electric guitar and the paste of the music, it may capture her upbeat personality, however it still doesn't exactly 'capture' Jackie Brown'scharacteristics.
+Whereas in the original, the audience finds it very hard to read Jackie Brownas her facial expression and pose is very neutral.

 This is why it is important to pick the correct type of soundtrack to use in mine and James' thriller opening.
 To keep the audience in suspense and wanting to watch the rest of the film to find out more information about the characters, story, and even how the genre of the film is represented.